 AUTO ACCIDENT LAWYERS MN – DRIVER FELL ASLEEP

 It is well known that sleep deprivation can lead to drowsiness and reduced concentration.
-For drivers, lack of sleep may reduce the ability to pay attention to the road, slow reaction times, and affect the ability to make sensible decisions.
+For drivers, lack of sleep may reduce the ability to pay attention to the road, slow reaction times, and affect the ability to make sensible decisions as road conditions change.
 In fact, one of our car accident lawyers worked on a case where the other driver had set the cruise control on his car and drove into the rear of our client’s auto when he fell asleep while driving and our client was driving ahead of him at a slower speed.

 This survey provided information on 7,234 drivers from the U.S. who were involved in 4,751 motor vehicle crashes between July 2005 and December 2007.
 All crashes had been reported to the police and involved the dispatch of emergency medical services.